Adamskoullos/Vue-JS-Guide/markDown-files/9-routing-composition-api.md

 Now each tag is routed to its own path.

-Next Lets deal with the `Tag.vue` component:
+Next Lets deal with the `Tag.vue` component, image below:

 Starting at the top, the template uses the same pattern as the `Home` blog page with some minor changes.
 We are showing the `error` if there is one, we are reusing the `Spinner` while loading and we are reusing the `PostList` component which uses the `BlogPost` component template for each post to be displayed.